How to Navigate Fall Accounting Firm Recruitment for Students

 It is useful to come to a networking event prepared.
 CPA B.C.’s “Student Recruitment Tips for Success” offers advice on how students can best prepare and make a great first impression.
 Some of the advice they give includes:

-• Crafting a 30-second elevator speech that will communicate who you are, what you’re looking for, and how your skills can benefit the company/organization.
+• Craft a 30-second elevator speech that will communicate who you are, what you’re looking for, and how your skills can benefit the company/organization

-• Preparing tailored questions for the employer you intend to visit.
+• Prepare tailored questions for the employer you intend to visit

-• Arriving early to avoid long waiting lines to speak with your preferred employer.
+• Arrive early to avoid long waiting lines to speak with your preferred companies

-Networking events largely take place in the fall and spring/summer.
-If you want to give yourself the best chance for success, our team recommends accounting students start attending recruitment events as early as their 2nd or 3rd year.
+Networking events largely take place during fall student recruitment and spring/summer student recruitment.
+If you want to give yourself the best chance for success when applying for work, our team recommends students start attending recruitment events as early as their 2nd or 3rd academic year.

 Person-Reading-Paper-Laptop-556x312